|

 Sloppy Joe performance draws on a deep well of original songs.
 This

-jug, wash-tub, etc.) all while band-members swap the guitar, fiddle, banjo,
+material is frequently recombined with jug-band instrumentation all while band-members swap the guitar, fiddle, banjo,

 mandolin, and bass around the stage.
 One observer claimed to see the